Ashilman25/ResumeAnalyzer/README.md

 # Resume AI MVP

-A minimal, end-to-end prototype: upload a PDF résumé, score each section with AI, and show an improved draft side-by-side.
+A minimal, end-to-end prototype: upload a PDF resume, score each section with AI, and show an improved draft side-by-side.

 ## Quick Start